George Westinghouse College Prep

-George Westinghouse College Preparatory High School (formerly known as Westinghouse Area Vocational High School) is a public 4–year college preparatory selective enrollment high school located in the East Garfield Park neighborhood on the west side of Chicago, Illinois, United States.
+George Westinghouse College Preparatory High School (formerly known as Westinghouse Area Vocational High School) is a public four-year college preparatory selective enrollment high school located in the Humboldt Park neighborhood on the west side of Chicago, Illinois, United States.
 Operated by the Chicago Public Schools district, Westinghouse is named for American entrepreneur and engineer George Westinghouse.
-Westinghouse opened as a vocational school in 1960.
+Westinghouse opened as a vocational school in 1967.

 History

 Opening in August 1932, Westinghouse was originally housed in a former Bunte Brothers candy factory.
 The building was designed by Schmidt, Garden and Martin in 1920 and was one of the largest examples of the Chicago School architectural style.
-The factory was converted to a high school building in 1965, opening as a neighborhood vocational high school for the 1965 school year.
+The factory was converted to a high school building in 1965, opening as a neighborhood vocational high school for the 1967 school year.
 The first graduating class was in 1968 with 24 senior class students and 23 actually graduating.
 A new, $106.5 million facility was built at 3223 West Franklin Boulevard in 2009.
 The former building was demolished and now is the site of the school's football field.